goopilot/goopilot.github.io/docs/Page1.markdown

 ---
-layout: page
+layout: default
-title: One more page
+title: Blog
-permalink: /page1/
+permalink: /blog/
 ---

 Our company is the best company